 A better pill to swallow

 HIV treatment has come a long way!
 If you’ve heard scary stories about the HIV medications of yesteryear—handfuls of pills that need to be taken several times a day and cause unpleasant side effects—rest assured that newer drugs are far more effective, safer, easier to tolerate and much simpler to take.
-HIV treatment, and what we know about it, has changed dramatically in the past few years.
+HIV treatment, and what we know about it, has changed dramatically.
 You’ll be glad to know it’s largely a good news story!

 Several very effective HIV medications that are easy to take and have few side effects are available for all Canadians.